Winnti Scenario: Biotech R&D Espionage

 Learning Success Indicators:

-- Team recognizes supply chain and dormant persistence patterns that evade signature-based detection
+- Team recognizes supply chain and persistence patterns that evade signature-based detection

-- Participants practice balancing evidence preservation with operational urgency under merger pressure
+- Participants practice balancing evidence preservation with operational urgency under stakeholder pressure

-- Group coordinates technical, legal, and executive decisions under GDPR and counterintelligence constraints
+- Group coordinates technical and executive decisions under CFCS coordination and operational recovery constraints

 Common IM Facilitation Challenges: